Global Controllability Criteria and Motion Planning of Regular Affine Systems With Drifts: Necessary and Sufficient Conditions for Controllability: Codimension

-Since according to Lemma \ref{l1.2} the whole space is separated by $\I_G(x)$, and $\xi$ actually gives an orientation of $\I_G(x)$, one can see that a trajectory of (\ref{0.1}) starting from $\I_G(x)$ cannot cross it in positive time since $f\in G^*$ means the direction of $f$ on $\I_G(x)$ is either zero or the same as the orientation normal vector field.
-Therefore the system is not globally controllable. \end{proof}
+Since according to Lemma \ref{l1.2} the whole space is separated by $\I_G(x)$, and $\xi$ as a normal vector field actually gives an orientation of $\I_G(x)$, one can see that a trajectory of (\ref{0.1}) starting from $\I_G(x)$ cannot cross it in positive time, since $f\in G^*$ means that the direction of $f$ on $\I_G(x)$ is either zero or equal to the orientation normal vector field.
+So the system is not globally controllable. \end{proof}

-\begin{remark} The condition (\ref{1.4}) actually aims to separate the accessible sets of the system with drift $f$ and the one with drift $-f$, the latter of which is the negative-time accessible set of (\ref{0.1}). \end{remark}

-Due to topological reasons, we cannot always find $n-1$ non-vanishing smooth vector fields that pointwise generate a codimension-$1$ distribution.
-But when this is achievable, the above criterion (\ref{1.4}) can be simplified to a form which is easier to verify.
+\begin{remark} The condition (\ref{1.4}) aims to separate $\A_f(x)$ and $\A_{-f}(x)$, the latter of which is the negative-time reachable set of (\ref{0.1}). {By the Baker-Campell-Hausdorff formula, (\ref{1.4}) is actually equivalent to } \end{remark} Due to topological reasons, we cannot always find $n-1$ non-vanishing smooth vector fields that pointwise generate a codimension-$1$ distribution.
+But when this is achievable, the above criterion (\ref{1.4}) can be simplified to a form that is easier to verify.